worldomonation/worldomonation.blog/_posts/2021-01-17-firefox-local-startpage.md

 } catch(e){Cu.reportError(e);}
 ```

-4. create a new file at `/Applications/Firefox Nightly.app/Contents/Resources/defaults/pref/autoconfig.js` and paste in the contents:
+#### create a new file at `/Applications/Firefox Nightly.app/Contents/Resources/defaults/pref/autoconfig.js` and paste in the following.

 ```
 // First line must be a comment.